JSarvise/weather-info-tracker/README.md

     npm run start

-        Note: The API key is stored in api.service.ts, under the API_KEY constant.

 🛠️ Usage

 Upon starting the application, you'll be presented with a menu of options in the terminal: